jesperfj/force-rest-api/README.md

 # Cutting a Release

 This project uses the Maven release plugin with Github pages as Maven repo to facilitate quick releases.
 Snapshots are never released.
 They are reserved for local builds.
 See [Christian Kaltepoth's post](http://chkal.blogspot.com/2010/09/maven-repositories-on-github.html) for an excellent guide to setting up Github pages as a maven repo.
-To cut a release:
+To cut a release: (adjust repo references as necessary below if you're on a fork or doing this on your own repo)

 ### Clone this repo

-(Adjust URL if necessary)
+(Adjust URL if you're on a fork or doing the same thing on another repo)

     $ git clone git@github.com:jesperfj/force-rest-api.git